Researchers Offer New Model for Uncovering True HIV Mortality Rates in Zambia

 KEYWORDS

-Newswise — WASHINGTON — A new study that seeks to better ascertain HIV mortality rates in Zambia could provide a model for improved national and regional surveillance approaches, and ultimately, more effective HIV treatment strategies.
+Newswise — A new study that seeks to ascertain HIV mortality rates in Zambia could provide a model for improved national and regional surveillance approaches and, ultimately, more effective HIV treatment strategies.

-Survival represents the most important indicator of successful HIV treatment, according to the researchers.
-According to UNAIDS, AIDS-related deaths have fallen by 50 percent since 2005—largely due to the successes of national HIV programs with support from PEPFAR and the Global Fund.
+Survival is the most important indicator of successful HIV treatment, say the researchers.
+According to UNAIDS, AIDS-related deaths have fallen by 50 percent since 2005—largely due to the successes of national HIV programs, the United States President’s Emergency Plan for AIDS Relief (PEPFAR) and The Global Fund.
 Yet, because routine monitoring and evaluation fails to systematically capture most deaths, it can be challenging to accurately assess the impact of HIV services and to identify where improvement is most needed, the researchers say.

 The research was conducted in Zambia through a partnership with CIDRZ and the Zambian Ministry of Health, in close collaboration with numerous local and global academic centers and researchers.

-The group applied a multistage sampling-based approach—which they say is a novel methodology in this context—to obtain regionally representative mortality estimates in four Zambian provinces (Lusaka, Southern, Eastern, and Western).
+The group applied a multistage sampling-based approach—which the researchers say is a novel methodology in this context—to obtain regionally representative mortality estimates in four Zambian provinces (Lusaka, Southern, Eastern and Western).
 The estimates were also sufficiently precise to quantify variation in death rates among clinic sites.

-They looked at a sample population of more than 160,000 patients who had visited government-operated HIV treatment sites in these provinces to determine: the magnitude of deaths of those who were taking antiretroviral therapy (ART); when deaths occurred; which groups are at highest risk of death; and whether these factors differ by region, facility, or other variables.
+They looked at a sample population of more than 160,000 patients who had visited government-operated HIV treatment sites in these provinces to determine: the number of deaths of people who were taking antiretroviral therapy (ART); when deaths occurred; which groups are at highest risk of death; and whether these factors differ by region, facility or other variables.

 They also traced patients who were lost to follow-up to ascertain their status, and then used this information to create a corrected regional survival estimate as well as corrected site-specific mortality estimates.

-At the site-level, “corrected” mortality rates were found to be up to 23-fold higher among those on ART.
-The study also found unexpectedly high variability from site to site in reported mortality rates, ranging from less than 1 death per 100 person-years to up to 13.4 deaths per 100 person years over a two-year period.
+At the site level, “corrected” mortality rates were found to be up to 23-fold higher among those on ART.
+The study also found unexpectedly high variability from site to site in reported mortality rates, ranging from less than one death per 100 person-years to up to 13.4 deaths per 100 person-years over a two-year period.

-“We believe our scalable approach, which builds on and extends earlier sampling methods, provides actionable data to clinic, provincial and national decision-makers to ensure the HIV program in Zambia is able to become more patient-centered and impactful,” he says.
+“We believe our scalable approach, which builds on earlier sampling methods, provides actionable data to clinic, provincial and national decision-makers to ensure the HIV program in Zambia is able to become more patient-centered and impactful.”

 Based on the findings, certain prevailing assumptions that underlie HIV programs may need to be reexamined.
 For example, the researchers say it has been assumed that most patients on treatment for longer periods of time will be more stable than those just starting treatment.
 However, the study data suggest that time on therapy alone may not be a reliable marker of stability, a finding that will have implications for delivery strategies recommending less health system interaction for patients considered clinically stable.

 Holmes adds, “We believe our study also highlights the critical need for investments in vital status registries and data systems to enable better visibility into patient outcomes.
-These investments are critical not just for the HIV response, but for broader efforts to combat chronic conditions such non-communicable diseases and achieve universal health coverage.”
+These investments are critical not just for the HIV response, but for broader efforts to combat chronic conditions such noncommunicable conditions and achieve universal health coverage.”

-Additional co-authors of the study include Kombatende Sikombe, MPH, Njekwa Mukamba, Sandra Simbeza, MSc, and Cardinal Hantuba from CIDRZ; Ingrid Eshun-Wilson, MBChB, MSc, from Stellenbosch University in Cape Town, South Africa; Nancy Czaicki, PhD, MPH, from CIDRZ and University of California, Berkeley; Laura K. Beres, MPH, from Johns Hopkins University; Carolyn Bolton Moore, MBBCh, MSc, from CIDRZ and University of Alabama at Birmingham; Peter Mwaba, MBChB, PhD, from Lusaka Apex Medical University in Lusaka, Zambia; Caroline Phiri, MD, MPH, from the Ministry of Health, Government of the Republic of Zambia; Nancy Padian, PhD, MPH, from the University of California, Berkeley; and David V. Glidden, PhD, from the University of California, San Francisco.
+Additional co-authors of the study include Kombatende Sikombe, M.P.H., Njekwa Mukamba, Sandra Simbeza, M.Sc., and Cardinal Hantuba from CIDRZ; Ingrid Eshun-Wilson, M.B.Ch.B., M.Sc., from Stellenbosch University in Cape Town, South Africa; Nancy Czaicki, Ph.D., M.P.H., from CIDRZ and the University of California, Berkeley; Laura K. Beres, M.P.H., from The Johns Hopkins University; Carolyn Bolton Moore, M.B.B.Ch., M.Sc., from CIDRZ and the University of Alabama at Birmingham; Peter Mwaba, M.B.Ch.B., Ph.D., from Lusaka Apex Medical University in Lusaka, Zambia; Caroline Phiri, M.D., M.P.H., from the Ministry of Health, Government of the Republic of Zambia; Nancy Padian, Ph.D., M.P.H., from the University of California, Berkeley; and David V. Glidden, Ph.D., from the University of California, San Francisco.